 If you’ve been feeling the cost-of-living pinch, you’re not alone.
-As of October 2022, 74% of sole traders say they’re eating into their savings, or saving less, and a whopping 85% are paying more for their supplies and services.
+As of October 2022, 61% of sole traders say they’re paying more for fuel, and a whopping 76% are paying more for their supplies and services.

 1. Automate everything you can

 Research shows that sole traders are only spending around half of their working week (55%) on actual work - the rest gets taken up with admin and taxes (18%), finding work (15%), and things like travel (12%).
 Freeing up some of this time could mean taking on more projects, or working bigger contracts, resulting in a boost to your bottom line.

 Start by identifying the boring, repetitive tasks that drain your soul.
 For example, is chasing invoices taking up a lot of your time?
 Are you struggling to find new clients?
 At the risk of sounding like an infomercial, are taxes getting you down?
 Good news - there’ll be a way to either streamline that task, or automate it completely!

 Once you know what you don’t want to deal with anymore, you can start finding the right solution for your needs.
 That could mean anything from creating a booking form on your website, to building an automatic sales pipeline in excel, to letting Hnry automatically chase clients who are late paying their invoices (politely, of course).